sadief630/sforb11_MakeP5Sing/README.md

 "Make a fun musical theme with your new found sequence, scheduling and looping skills."

-    1. Developed music for start screen, during gameplay, and on game over screen using different synthesizers, loops, patterns, and other techniques
+    1. Developed music for start screen, during gameplay, and on game over screen using different synthesizers, loops, patterns, and other audio/Tone techniques.

+    NOTE: I noticed a bug that sometimes occurs when refreshing the page, and the start screen music will never play.
+I don't know why this happens, because it triggers as soon as the draw function starts.
+I'm pretty sure it is an issue with my browser rather than my code, but I am working to fix it.
+It usually works just as intended though.

 ---------------------------------------